Enhanced Gravitational Waves from Inflaton Oscillons

-In Fig.~\ref{fig:limits} we display computed induced GWs from inflaton oscillons for the monodromy, log-normal, pure natural (plateau)-inflation as well as modified pure natural (plateau)-inflation model potentials along with existing constraints.
-The values of $m$ and $M$ are in agreement with CMB bounds on slow-roll inflation (see Supplemental Material).
-In the monodromy, log-normal and pure natural-inflation models oscillons form when $\bar{\phi}\sim M$, whereas in the modified pure natural inflation when $\bar{\phi}\sim M'$.
+In Fig.~\ref{fig:limits} we display induced GWs computed using the full formalism (see Supplemental Material~\cite{supmat} from inflaton oscillons for the monodromy, log-normal, pure natural (plateau)-inflation as well as modified pure natural (plateau)-inflation model potentials along with existing constraints.
+We also contrast our novel signatures with expected GWs from oscillon formation associated with preheating as discussed in previous literature (e.g.~\cite{Lozanov:2019ylm,Zhou:2013tsa,Antusch:2016con,Liu:2017hua,Amin:2018xfe,Hiramatsu:2020obh}).
+The values of $m$ and $M$ are in agreement with CMB bounds on slow-roll inflation (see Supplemental Material~\cite{supmat} In the monodromy, log-normal and pure natural-inflation models oscillons form when $\bar{\phi}\sim M$, whereas in the modified pure natural inflation when $\bar{\phi}\sim M'$.
 We demonstrate that the induced GWs are orders above in amplitude compared to GWs associated with oscillon-formation from preheating-type resonant instabilities \cite{Lozanov:2019ylm}, $f_{\rm GW,0}\sim(M_{\rm Pl}/M)^{1/2}10^8$~Hz, $\Omega_{\rm GW,0}\sim10^{-6}(M/M_{\rm Pl})^2$, (see also \cite{Zhou:2013tsa,Liu:2017hua,Amin:2018xfe,Hiramatsu:2020obh}).

 Pure natural inflation is viable with current CMB constraints at the level of one standard deviation and monodromy as well as log-normal models are at few standard deviations.
 Thus, an independent test is essential to establish their status.
 Induced GWs from oscillons could allow to probe these models with CMB-S4~\cite{Abazajian:2019eic} through constraints on $N_{\rm eff}$, in addition to other preheating scenarios~\cite{Adshead:2019lbr,Adshead:2019igv}.
 Further, modified pure natural (plateau) model can be directly testable with Einstein Telescope, Cosmic Explorer and DECIGO at GW frequencies significantly smaller than conventionally associated with oscillon formation (for a review of high frequency GWs see~\cite{Aggarwal:2020olq}).
 Our results and limits can be readily applied to GW strains, using $h_c(f)=1.26\times10^{-18}(f/{\rm Hz})^{-1}\sqrt{\Omega_{\rm GW,0}h^2}$~\cite{Caprini:2018mtu}.